 On year 7, “the fleet was complete”… with 7 canoes and enough gear to take out 14 travelers into the wilderness.
 It felt like full circle.
 A frequent retreater lent me money to buy the first cabin, Harmony.
 A grant then paid for ½ of the materials for the second cabin, Robin’s Nest.
 A carpentry workshop helped a bunch with it’s construction.
 Each group that came here to retreat purchased, unbeknownst to them, beds, mattresses, a door, chairs, a woodstove, on and on, all for comforts, shelter, and service.
 It had all come together, now in the most beautiful, green, natural setting I had thought it could be.
 Without all of the love and support of so many people NTN would not have been born.

-Year Eight, circles of infinity… Raja shows up from California for a 5 month solo stay in Harmony with her dog Mo.
-She falls in love with the place and never leaves and I watch, in support, as she opens a donation based yoga studio here at NTN.
+Year eight, circles of infinity… Raja shows up from California for a 5 month solo stay in Harmony with her dog Mo.
+She falls in love with the place and I watch, in support, as she opens a donation based yoga studio here at NTN.
 We run the business together and it expands beautifully.
-Community comes in and a chosen family is born.
+Local community happens and a chosen family is born.
 In the midst of that, we build a special healing space on the land, our circle shaped sauna steam bath that holds 18 people.
 The project began late summer and was completed 10 minutes before its opening, Winter Solstice of 2009.
-People come, change happens.
-That’s the pattern.
-Right on time, albeit a bit harried!
+More people come, seeking the healing arts, change happens.

 Year Nine on the mountain was another remarkable year… A deep and profound question kept arising…”what to do with the people’s poo…what to do with the doo…” Two swanky composting toilets were brought into play in full style.
 The Common Throne and The Vortex look like mini theaters for some reason.
 We could practically rent them as solo cabins they are so beauteous!
 Poo happens; so, we say, “go in style”